hackforla/UI-UX/README.md

 ### Step 3.
 Join the CoP Meeting - Come meet everybody!
 - Join our UI/UX Community of Practice meeting Mondays at 6 pm PST via [Zoom](https://us02web.zoom.us/j/89670251875?pwd=NTYySW5yL3YrYTRxcHRpK1V6YWdaQT09).

 The UI/UX Community of Practice is one of many.
-[See all our Communities of Practices](https://github.com/hackforla/communities-of-practice/blob/main/README.md)
+[See all of our Communities of Practice](https://github.com/hackforla/communities-of-practice/blob/main/README.md)